ewa-edun/EcoBuddy_OLD/README.md

    - Waste submission of proper waste allowed.
    - location and dynamic maps.
 Also more centers for pick-up.

-- Let the profile image be displayed on all pages that user icon appears (chatbot, leaderboard, community, community post etc)

 - Game page to have 4 games and have same point system to not complicate things (each game gives 100 points max).

   - Game 1: **Trash Sort Challenge**